MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/New-AzureRmBackupVault.md

 Storage           : LocallyRedundant
 ```

-This command creates an azure_2 Backup vault named Vault03.
+This command creates an Azure Backup vault named Vault03.
 The vault is in the resource group named ResourceGroup02 in the West US region.
 The vault uses the LocallyRedundant storage type.

 ## PARAMETERS

 ### -Name
-Specifies a name for the azure_2 Backup vault.
+Specifies a name for the Azure Backup vault.
 The name must be unique in a resource group.

 ```yaml